top of page

 01. Consider if your business really needs a trademark

 Trademarking a name is not something that happens overnight.
-In fact, the USPTO says the process usually takes between 12 and 18 months.
+In fact.
+The trademark process often takes several months to over a year, depending on office actions, responses and any third-party opposition.
 For that reason, it’s important to first determine whether trademarking a name is necessary for your business before you invest time into filing your application.

 If you have limited financial resources or you don’t have any intention of expanding your business beyond a local area, you can deprioritize the trademark registration on your unwieldy to-do list.